Welcome to our Beech class page

 Maths & Literacy

-Our current focus in Science is creating mixtures and investigating changes of state.
+Our current focus in Science is identifying wildlife and signs of seasonal change in our local area.

 Please click on the icon below for generic information about homework expectations for each year group.